-- C1 Original side elevations of contributory buildings including original fabric, side entrance doors, windows, balconies and other details are to be retained and conserved. - C2 Minor alterations to a side elevation of the principal building form or the secondary wing will be permitted if they do not significantly impact on the architectural form. - C3 Changes to the roof pitch of the principal building form of contributory buildings are not permitted.
+Original side elevations of contributory buildings including original fabric, side entrance doors, windows, balconies and other details are to be retained and conserved.

-additions - street and lane
+- C2 Minor alterations to a side elevation of the principal building form or the secondary wing will be permitted if they do not impact on the architectural form and character. - C3 Changes to the roof pitch of the principal building form of contributory buildings are not permitted.

-- Additions must be consistent with traditional patterns and proportions of openings and the materials and detailing of the existing building. - C5 The overall length of any addition is to be less than, and appear as a form secondary to, the existing building.
+Side additions - street and lane

-- C6 The addition of balconies is not permitted when the building is built to the side street boundary. - C7 Additions must retain the profile of existing traditional party walls and their - C8 - Where there is a uniform building front setback, the side addition must be set back behind the front wall of the principal building form (not including the balcony) to which it is attached and adjoining buildings.
-C9 - Where building front setbacks vary, the side addition must be set back behind the front C10 wall of the principal building form (not including the balcony) to which it is attached. - Side boundary fencing shall reference traditional height, forms and materials.
-C11
+- C4 Additions must be consistent with traditional patterns and proportions of openings and the materials and detailing of the existing building. - Jecember 202?
+C5 The overall length of any addition is to be less than, and appear as a form secondary to, the existing building. - C6 The addition of balconies is not permitted when the building is built to the side street boundary. - C7 Additions must retain the profile of existing traditional party walls and their associated parapets. - C8 Additions shall reflect the existing setbacks. - C9 Where there is a uniform building front setback, the side addition must be set back behind the front wall of the principal building form (not including the balcon) to which it is attached and adjoining buildings. - C10 Where building front setbacks vary, the side addition must be bet back behind the front wall of the principal building form (not including the balcon) to which it is attached. - C11 Side boundary fencing shall reference traditional height, forms and materials.